Ruthie-FRC/BAYESOPT/bayesopt/tuner/tests/README_TESTS.md

 # BayesOpt Tuner Test Suite Documentation

+//TODO: update test suits and the issue with test suits, then update this repo

 ## Overview

 This directory contains a comprehensive, professional-grade test suite for the Bayesian Optimization Tuner system.
 The suite includes **116 unit tests** covering all core functionality with extensive edge case testing.